marcusoftnet/marcusoftnet.github.io/_posts/2011-01-19-kanbanboards-part-iitwo-step-forward.md

 ![when implementation](/img/when%2520implementation_thumb.jpg)

-Aaaand it was around this time that I realized that I was going about this the wrong way.
+And it was around this time that I realized that I was going about this the wrong way.

 ### Step back, breathe, and reconsider